paulpark71/eco395m-Group2-Final-Project/README.md

 2. Google Review Data (from Outscraper Website/API)
-- Outscraper(https://outscraper.com/) is the website we used get reivews data from Google Maps (you can also use their API).
+- Outscraper(https://outscraper.com/) is the website we used get reivews datafrom Google Maps (you can also use their API).
-- We plugged in google place id that we collected from Google Places API into Outscraper and was able to collect reviews of each gyms up to 250 recent reviews.
+- We plugged in google place id that we collected from Google Places API into Outscraper and was able to collect reviews of each gyms up to 250 recent reviews (**reviews.csv in the data directory **).
     - We resorted to using Outscraper because Google Places API only allowed us to scrape up to five reviews per location as an individual(non-buseinss) user.
     - Using Outscraper allowed us to scrape up to 250 reviews per gym at an affordable cost.
+    - We got data that includes **reviews, author_title(reviewr's name) and etc.**(we used these two items in this )
 <p align="center">
 <img width="400" height="400" src="data/outscraper.PNG">
+We placed Google place id into outscraper to get up to 250 reviews
 </p>

+* Caution!: We got reviews.csv at the end of November based on the Google place id at that time.
+And, the Google place ids that we can now get are a little different from ones that we got at November.

 ## Analysis